peterhinch/micropython-nano-gui/README.md

 This script performs a basic check that the `color_setup.py` file matches the hardware, that (on color units) all three primary colors can be displayed and that pixels up to the edges of the display can be accessed.
+It is highly recommended that this be run on any new installation.
 ```python
 from color_setup import ssd  # Create a display instance
 from gui.core.colors import RED, BLUE, GREEN